tomkat-cr/genericsuite-basecamp/docs/Configuration-Guide/index.md

     width="100"
     height="100"
     src="../images/gs_logo_circle.svg"
-    title="GenericSuite logo by Carlos J. Ramirez">
+    title="GenericSuite logo by Carlos J. Ramirez"
+/>

 This documentation shows how to create the App frontend/backend configurations and data structures.

-# Creating the App
+## Creating the App

 Every App should have a frontend and a backend parts.<br/>